A crystal-clear view of the supply chain

 Another IoT solution for transparent logistics is an intelligent tracker that is attached directly to goods.
 Sensors in the trackers not only report the current location of the goods during transport, but also if there are vibrations or if the ambient temperature falls below or exceeds a certain threshold.
 Solutions such as the Low Cost Tracker from T-Systems have a long battery life, are cost-effective and are therefore worthwhile even for single trips.
 GlasGo and T-Systems are currently testing an appropriate solution.
 When the painted glass leaves the facility in the future, the company will always know the current location and condition of the product.

 This is not the first time that T-Systems and the glass experts from Rhineland-Palatinate have worked together: GlasGo has been using the Internet of Things to network its kilns for around a year now.
-Up to ten sensors in the furnaces record the inside temperature every ten seconds and send the results to the Cloud of Things at T-Systems.
+Up to ten sensors in the furnaces record the inside temperature every ten seconds and send the results to the IoT Cloud at T-Systems.
 An app processes the data and immediately reports fluctuations in temperature.
 "The lacquer has to be bonded to the glass in the oven within a defined temperature range around 180 degrees Celsius.
 If the temperature falls below a lower limit or exceeds the maximum temperature, quality suffers.
 Or even worse: we can throw away an entire batch," says Managing Director Hans-Jürgen Hirsch.
 In addition, the app reports promptly when a furnace fails.
 Another advantage: If the kilns have not yet been started up at a certain time, Hirsch is informed directly via the app, eliminating the need for his morning check-in call to the factory.

 Hans-Jürgen Hirsch is always on the lookout for digital technologies that will help move his company forward.
 "We are currently successfully testing an IoT tracking solution with T-Systems.
 I am convinced that this solution will enable us to position ourselves even better for the future and secure significant competitive advantages," says Hirsch.
 Because, as he’s aware: "The competition never sleeps."

-IoT: Benefits for manufacturing and logistics
+IoT: Benefits for Manufacturing and Logistics

 In manufacturing and logistics, IoT technology focuses on the networking of machines and production facilities, as well as vehicles that transport a company’s products.
 Firms want to use IoT data to determine information such as temperature, humidity, filling levels, location or vibration levels in real-time.
 Sensors in the trackers send their results to a cloud, where the data is then digitally processed.
 The analysis of the sensor data can help companies speed up processes in production and logistics: Delivery routes are optimized, defective equipment is detected early on and transport can be accelerated.
 But it’s not just companies from the transport and production sectors benefiting from IoT.
 The interest in this technology is rapidly piquing interest across all industries.